 - Battens: 2-1/2”

 The 4-1/2” bottom board height was perfect, because it was just high enough to cover the bottom of the hardboard backing that was 4” off the floor.
 Also, the top board (3-1/2” tall) plus a 1×2 ledge (3/4” tall) would be 4-1/4” tall.
 Having a 4-1/2” bottom board balances that nicely, keeping the overall appearance of the wainscot from being too visually top- or bottom-heavy.

 The ledge, on the other hand, was anything but easy.
 Firstly of all, the wall to the left of the front door was anything but flat.
-The drywall taping guys went a little crazy with mud in that corner of the wall, so when I held the 1×2 up to the wall, there was an ENORMOUS gap between it and the wall.
-To make it fit well, I scribed it (following the curvature of the wall) and cut it to fit with a jig saw.
+The drywall taping guys went a little crazy with mud in that corner, so when I held the pine 1×2 up to the wall, there was an ENORMOUS gap between it and the wall.
+To make it fit well, I scribed it and cut it to fit with a jig saw.